Master's Degree FAQ

 Masters students may choose to house directly through the College or can secure housing on their own.
 Note – all students seeking a visa will need to have these accommodations in place prior to departure in order to secure the visa.

 Marist offers single and double room accommodations in apartments located throughout the city.
 Each apartment has 1-4 bedrooms, a living area, kitchen and at least one bathroom.
-Most Marist apartments have a washer, internet, and basic utilities included in the price.
+All Marist apartments have a washer, the internet, and basic utilities included in the price.
 All apartments are furnished and include basic bed linens, and kitchen cookware/utensils.

 3. I have never been abroad before; will I be comfortable in Florence?

-Florence is the second most popular study abroad destination in the world for English speaking students (next to London).
+Florence is the second most popular study abroad destination in the world for English-speaking students (next to London).
 Thousands of American students call this city home every year - and there are hundreds of services, organizations, and even restaurants designed to cater to their needs and tastes.
-Florence is a very manageable, walk-able, and beautiful city in which to live.
+Florence is a very manageable, walkable, and beautiful city in which to live.
 It is incredibly easy to travel to other popular European destinations from Florence as well.

 4. I don't speak Italian.
 Is it difficult to live in Florence without Italian language skills?